Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 Read more about [our move to Swift and open source](https://medium.com/adobetech/adobe-experience-platform-mobile-sdks-move-to-swift-for-ios-6aa67b67b4d4) and how you can [start migrating to the AEP Mobile SDKs](resources/migrate-to-swift.md) today.

+If you are migrating from version 4 of the Adobe Mobile SDK, we strongly recommend that you [migrate to the AEP Mobile SDKs](resources/migrate-to-swift.md), which are based on AEPCore 3.x mobile extension.
+Please contact your Adobe Customer Success Manager if you have questions.

-If you are looking for the ACPCore 2.x based extensions documentation, find the supported platforms bellow.
+If you are still looking for the ACPCore 2.x based extensions documentation, find the supported platforms bellow.

 ## Supported platforms based on ACPCore 2.x